JAlanguilan/Network-Traffic-Analysis/README.md

 How to use
 -----------
-Place data files

 - Download the dataset from https://osf.io/h7zjw/ (the files were too large to upload to GitHub)

 - Add the CSV files to the folder MachineLearningCVE.
 The MachineLearningCVE folder should be in the same directory as the scripts.